-One previously unacknowledged challenge is that existing methods do not address prior-posterior coherence, i.e., does the posterior distribution, obtained mathematically from combining the elicited prior with the trial data, reflect the expert’s actual posterior beliefs?
-If one proceeds axiomatically, then on observing new data, the posterior is determined by these data and the elicited prior.
-However, in a real-world application, it is possible that, based on the data, the expert disagrees with this posterior.
-If one accepts the axioms and data as correct, then this lack of coherence would indicate that the previously elicited prior did not reflect the expert’s true prior beliefs.
-A meaningful discrepancy would suggest the elicited prior did not, in fact, reflect the expert’s true prior beliefs.
-Indeed, one could argue that prior-posterior coherence is the “litmus test” for judging whether the elicited prior truly reflects the expert’s prior beliefs.
+One previously unacknowledged challenge is that existing methods do not address {\em prior-posterior coherence}, i.e., does the posterior distribution, obtained mathematically from combining the elicited prior with the trial data, reflect the expert’s actual posterior beliefs?
+If one proceeds axiomatically, then on observing the trial data, the posterior calculated from these data and the elicited prior describes what the expert {\em ought} to believe.
+However, it is possible that after seeing the trial data, the expert may decide that this ``mathematical'' posterior does not describe the expert's actual posterior beliefs.
+If one accepts the axioms and data as correct (and assuming the expert had no reason to modify their prior), then a meaningful discrepancy between these posteriors would suggest that the previously elicited prior did not, in fact, reflect the true prior beliefs of the expert.
+Indeed, one could argue that prior-posterior coherence is the ``litmus test'' for judging whether the elicited prior truly reflects the expert’s prior beliefs.
 Yet existing elicitation methods focus solely on obtaining a prior distribution which is never tested in this way.

-In this work, we propose a novel elicitation method, referred to as the ``prior-from-posteriors (PfP)" approach, that seeks to ensure prior-posterior coherence and reduce the expert's cognitive burden.
+In this work, we propose a novel elicitation method, referred to as the ``prior-from-posteriors (PfP)” approach, which seeks to ensure prior-posterior coherence and reduce the cognitive burden of the expert.
 This method distinguishes itself from existing approaches in two significant ways: (1) We obtain from experts their envisioned posterior judgments given hypothetical outcome data from the trial, and (2) We collect only point estimates, excluding any judgments regarding certainty (uncertainty).
-In Section 2, we present our general mathematical framework for inferring the prior distribution, with a focus on elicitation for a univariate, Normally distributed mean parameter.
+In Section 2, we present our general mathematical framework for inferring the prior distribution, with a focus on elicitation for a univariate, normally distributed mean parameter.
 In Section 3, we illustrate the application of our method in a case study - the Walk 'n Watch (WnW) trial, including a description of the implementation aspects.
-We conclude in Section 4 with a discussion of potential ways to improve the elicitation process and to extend the framework to more general problems.
+In Section 4, we conclude with a discussion of potential ways to improve the elicitation process and to extend the framework to more general problems.